dommert/foundation-app-starter/README.md

-# foundation-app-starter
+# zf-StarterApp
-Starting point for foundation apps
+Starter app for foundation for apps